apache/flex-sdk/ide/flashbuilder/README_integration_with_Adobe_FlashBuilder.txt

 	mxml-manifest.xml
 	templates

-* The following files and folders must be present in the /frameworks folder of the Flex SDK: air-config.xml airmobile-config.xml spark-manifest.xml
+* The following files and folders must be present in the frameworks folder of the Flex SDK: air-config.xml airmobile-config.xml spark-manifest.xml